hack4impact-uiuc/childs-play-tool/docs/api_docs.md

 **Description**

-Get a json of games split by console and sorted by rank where all games have parameter as substring.
+Get a json of games split by console where all games have parameter as substring.

 **Parameters**